onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 **2. Scope**
 ============
 - The audience for this document are VNF providers, NCSPs and other interested 3rd parties who need to know the design, build and lifecycle management requirements for VNFs to be compliant with ONAP.
-- These guidelines describes VNF environment and provides an overview of what the VNF developer needs to know to operate and be compliant with ONAP.
+- These guidelines describe VNF environment and provide an overview of what the VNF developer needs to know to operate and be compliant with ONAP.
 - These guidelines are applicable to the Amsterdam release of ONAP.
 - Scope of the ONAP versions/release and future functionality